jruby/activerecord-jdbc-adapter/README.txt

 ActiveRecord-JDBC is released under a BSD license.
 See the LICENSE file included with the distribution for details.

-Driver gems for ActiveRecord JDBC are licensed under the same license the database's drivers are licensed.
-See each driver gem's LICENSE file for details.
+Open-source driver gems for ActiveRecord JDBC are licensed under the same license the database's drivers are licensed.
+See each driver gem's LICENSE.txt file for details.